Early History of Carnamah

 Midland Railway line went through and a

-Carnamah after their station.
+and named Carnamah after their property.
 The Midland Railway Company

-built the railway line in exchange for land from the Government.
+built the railway line in exchange for land from the Western

-Company.
-Both families leased a lesser amount of land from the
+Midland Railway Company.
+Both families leased a lesser amount of

-they held a large amount of land west of the railway line.
+they also held land on the western side of the railway line.

 The arrival of the railway marked the dawn of further settlement in